New tax rate a historical low for Covington

-The information on the portal will be available starting Wednesday, Sept.
-15. At that point, property owners will have four ways to search for their bill: by last name, name of their street, bill number, or property identification number (PIDN).
+The information on the portal will be available starting Thursday, Sept.
+15. At that point, property owners will have four ways to search for their bill: by last name, name of their street, or property identification number (PIDN).
 Residents who search via the PIDN must type in dashes or periods – exactly how it’s listed on their paper bill.

-Property tax revenue represents about 13 percent of Covington’s General Fund tax revenue, and it’s used for a large variety of services, including police officer and firefighter salaries, helping small businesses create jobs, recreation programs, and street repairs.
+Property tax revenue represents just under 13 percent of Covington’s General Fund tax revenue, and it’s used for a large variety of services, including police officer and firefighter salaries, helping small businesses create jobs, recreation programs, and street repairs.